arxd/clipy/README.rst

 This project serves two primary purposes.

 1. A universal command line interface for any project.
+(See: :ref:`Commands <page-commands>`)

-   * Sub-commands are known deterministically.
+   - Sub-commands are known deterministically.

      - They are parsed before any commands are executed.
      - They may be lazy-loaded for efficiency.
      - They may be dynamically loaded to ensure needed packages (or other dependencies) are installed.

-   * Easy-to-read documentation automatically generated from the docstring with ``-h`` or ``--help``.
+   - Easy-to-read documentation automatically generated from the docstring with ``-h`` or ``--help``.
-   * The function's annotations and default values are used to coerce the command line arguments to the correct type.
+   - The function's annotations and default values are used to coerce the command line arguments to the correct type.
-   * A consistent way to call all kinds of function signatures (using ``inspect.signature`` to the fullest extent).
+   - A consistent way to call all kinds of function signatures (using ``inspect.signature`` to the fullest extent).
-   * Generators, async, and async generators are all supported.
+   - Generators, async, and async generators are all supported.
-   * The ability to accept multiple list-typed parameters.
+   - The ability to accept multiple list-typed parameters.
-   * ``*args`` and ``**kwargs`` have useful abilities.
+   - ``*args`` and ``**kwargs`` have useful abilities.

-   `Commands <page-commands>`

 2. An inline-library of useful functions for scripting and tooling.

-   * environment setup:  Making sure you have the right python version, venv, pip packages needed.
+   - environment setup:  Making sure you have the right python version, venv, pip packages needed.
-   * configuration:  Per-target (local, staging, production) configuration variables.
+   - configuration:  Per-target (local, staging, production) configuration variables.
-   * printing/logging:  Combining these two ideas and adding console-specific pretty printing.
+   - printing/logging:  Combining these two ideas and adding console-specific pretty printing.
-   * system commands:  Working with other command-line-tools such as nginx, grep, aws, docker, etc.
+   - system commands:  Working with other command-line-tools such as nginx, grep, aws, docker, etc.
-   * documentation:  Coordinating sphinx-based documentation generation.
+   - documentation:  Coordinating sphinx-based documentation generation.
-   * vault:  Keeping secrets in the project secret.
+   - vault:  Keeping secrets in the project secret.

 A project is a meta-program that may produce other programs, or even produce a whole network of connected services.
 The meta-program is a single command-line-interface (CLI).